OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Horizontal concept classes allow you to determine a specific hierarchical level.
-For example, in the drug vocabulary RxNorm, the concept class “Ingredient” defines the top level of the hierarchy.
+For example, in the drug vocabulary RxNorm, the concept class "Ingredient" defines the top level of the hierarchy.
 In
 the vertical model, members of a concept class can be of any hierarchical level from the top to the very bottom.